 Successful people are confident, honest and driven.

-Our attitude can improve our skills, so we need to change our attitudes and become more focused and driven.
+Our attitudes can improve our skills, so we must change our attitudes and become more focused and driven.

-Our minds find it impossible to store all the information it receives in a day and so it deletes the unnecessary detail.
-So it would be best if you changed your attitude to your business or your life.
-You need to set goals, concentrate on knowing what you want to achieve and work towards achieving your goals.
+Our minds find it impossible to store all the information it receives in a day, and so it deletes unnecessary detail.
+So it would be best if you changed your attitude toward your business or your life.
+You need to set goals, concentrate on knowing what you want, and work towards achieving your goals.